gusentanan/taskk/README.md

 ## More About
 100% build using Jetpack Compose
+- You can see the App preview [here](https://github.com/gusentanan/taskk/blob/main/arts/taskk_preview.md)
-- You can see the dependencies that i used [here](https://github.com/gusentanan/taskk/blob/main/app/build.gradle.kts)
+- You can see the dependencies that I used [here](https://github.com/gusentanan/taskk/blob/main/app/build.gradle.kts)
 ```
 I haven't programmed this app to collect any personal information.
 All data,
 including app preferences (such as themes), is stored solely on your device and